Santa Clara Valley Chapter

-The Board shall have the general power to administer the affairs of the Chapter between Annual Business Meetings and shall report its actions to the Chapter.
+The Board shall have the general power to administer the affairs of the Chapter and shall report its actions to the Chapter.

-Board directors are expected to regularly attend the monthly Board meetings.
-If a director is unable to attend, the director shall contact the Executive Committee in advance, advising of his/her absence.
+Board directors are expected to regularly attend Board meetings.
+If a director is unable to attend, the director shall contact a member of the Executive Committee in advance, advising of his/her absence.
 Multiple unexcused absences may result in removal from the Board.

 Board directors are expected to provide reports as related to their position or assignments.
 These reports should be sent to the full Board in advance of a Board meeting.
 All Board directors are expected to read advance materials before meetings.